Webhook Security and Verification

 Verification Method Comparison

-The table below summarises all seven verification methods, their security strength, and appropriate usage scenarios.
+The table below summarises the available verification methods, their security strength, and appropriate usage scenarios.

 HMAC Signature Verification